sadguitarius/neoaconnect/README.md

 Most functionality is similar or identical to aconnect.

-If a port name is unique (i.e. not "Port 1" but the actual name of the device), it can be connected using a shortcut naming convention  ":\<PORTNAME\>" instead of typing the full client:port names.
+If a port name is unique (i.e. not "Port 1" but the actual name of the device), it can be connected using a shortcut naming convention  ":PORTNAME" instead of typing the full client:port names.
 This is amenable to creating shell completion scripts. (example forthcoming)

 neoaconnect can save the state of all current connections using TOML.
 This must currently be piped to a file manually but can then be restored by passing the saved file as a parameter to the -S option.